0xc0dec/overmind/README.md

 ## About
-A trivial Rust program that runs an HTTP server and can shut down or put your PC into sleep when it receives a corresponding request.
-Can be used, for instance, to put your PC to sleep from a mobile phone when you're too lazy to get up from your coach.
+A trivial Rust program that runs an HTTP server and can turn PC off or put it to sleep when receiving a corresponding request.

 The program runs on port 13666.
 Supported methods:
 * /sleep - puts your PC to sleep